-‘Fast N’ Loud’ Returns With More Classic Builds And Bold New Projects
+Fast N’ Loud Returns With More Classic Builds And Bold New Projects

 For those unfamiliar with how Rawlings began his journey toward developing his own brand that is now known around the world, the Gas Monkey Garage website states that the Fort Worth, Texas native developed a passion for cars at an early age.
 Following in his father’s footsteps, together they built cars and attended car shows together.
 Richard bought his first car when he was 14, which was a green ’74 Mercury Comet.
 The Futon Critic shares that on this season of Fast N’ Loud, Rawlings returns to his high school roots when he finds and builds a ’74 Comet, turning it into the hot rod he wishes he could have had 20 years ago.
 His third car was a ’77 Bandit Trans Am, and when the Smokey and the Bandit fan club finds one for Richard on Fast N’ Loud, another dream of his is realized.

-Richard always worked so he could afford his cars, holding a myriad of jobs including working as a police officer, firefighter, and paramedic before he was 21-years-old.
+Richard always worked so he could afford his cars, holding a myriad of jobs including working as a police officer, firefighter, and paramedic before he was 21 years old.
 He was so attached to his cars that in the early 1990s, he was shot while fighting off a carjacker who was attempting to steal his ’65 Mustang 2+2 Fastback.
 Richard also developed a passion for transcontinental road rallies, winning the Gumball 3000 and the Bullrun twice.
 He is currently the world record holder in the Cannonball Run, breaking a record that stood since 1979.

 He eventually started a printing and advertising company, which he later sold in order to begin a new venture that would change his life.
 In 2002, Richard launched Gas Monkey Garage in Dallas, where he began to produce and ship cars to customers worldwide.
 On June 6, 2012, Discovery launched the new series Fast N’ Loud, featuring Rawlings, Kaufman, and Gas Monkey Garage.